x-y-z/linux-dev/Documentation/filesystems/proc.rst

 ksm_rmap_items
 ^^^^^^^^^^^^^^

-The number of ksm_rmap_item structure in use.
-The structure of ksm_rmap_item is to store the reverse mapping information for virtual addresses.
+The number of ksm_rmap_item structures in use.
+The structure ksm_rmap_item stores the reverse mapping information for virtual addresses.
 KSM will generate a ksm_rmap_item for each ksm-scanned page of the process.

 ksm_zero_pages
 ^^^^^^^^^^^^^^